Hidden-Layer-Labs/go-paillier/README.md

 ### Installation

-Use `got get` to install the package
+Use `go get` to install the package

 ```
 go get -u github.com/hidden-layer-labs/go-paillier